Ladybug Facts for Kids (Spots, Life Cycle, and Good Luck!)

 • There are over 5,000 species of ladybugs worldwide, and not all of them are red with black spots!

-• Ladybugs chew by moving their jaws side to side, not up and down like we do.
+• Ladybugs chew by moving their jaws side to side, not up and down as we do.

 • A group of ladybugs is called a loveliness.